onlurking/awesome-infosec/readme.md

   Take a look inside the form, function and flow of a highly skilled social engineering cyber-attack.
 Learn to protect the human element.

   * [Python for Security Professionals](http://www.cybrary.it/course/python-security-professionals/) <br>
   Learn the commands and functions that every aspiring cyber security professional must know from Python.
-This isnâ€™t a full programming course, but rather a course designed for non-coders who are developing their career in security.
+This isn't a full programming course, but rather a course designed for non-coders who are developing their career in security.

   * [Metasploit](http://www.cybrary.it/course/metasploit/) <br>
   An in-depth look inside the Metasploit Framework intended to show you how to use it to its full potential.